connexcs/docs/docs/settings/setup/servers.md

 **Switch** - Individual servers

-* Capacity Failover- allows you to specify where traffic will go in the event that capacity is reached
+* Capacity Failover- allows you to specify where traffic will go if the server reaches capacity
 * Server Config (click the blue pencil to edit)
     * FQDN- The FQDN (Fully Qualified Domain Name) needs to be set for TLS security to be enabled directly on the server
     * Cluster allows servers to share information such as dialogues and throughput.
 Ex: if you set CPS to 10, clustered servers will allow 10 CPS, un-clustered servers will allow 10 CPS per server.